AstroAhad99/ASTROAHAD99/8_Python/1_Learning/udemy_course_notes.md

 36. There is another function called ZIP which is used to combine two or more list together like in a tuple.

 37. Another function is the Enumerate which give the corresponding index of the element in the simple list.

+38. The functions are define by using def keyword.

+39. By passing the function inside a print function it will print the return value of the function.

+40. print function has a builtin function called (sep) to seperate the values that are printed.

+41. Python interpreter goes from top to bottom when executing.